Pride at Harvard

 Harvard scholars reflect on the history and legacy of the milestone queer rebellion triggered by a police raid at a bar in Manhattan.

-- Reckoning with our past
+Reckoning with our history

 In 1920, a secret Harvard “court” identified and punished gay students.